zhangwei03020915/abp/docs/en/solution-templates/guide.md

 * If you need to use **multiple technology stacks** (some services can be built with .NET and some others can be built with other technologies).
 * If you need to serve **too many users** concurrently with a **high available** and **fault tolerant** system.
 * If you have **devops** knowledge and culture in your company.
 If you can deal with **complex** development, build, test, deployment and production environments.

+## Conclusion

+In summary, the ABP Platform offers a variety of solution templates tailored to different architectural needs, including layered applications, microservices, and modular development.
+These templates provide a great foundation for building robust applications by implementing best practices and providing essential features.
+By selecting the right template, you can streamline the development process, ensuring scalability and maintainability in your project.